Academics

 Remote

 Remote (synchronous) courses will use technology like Zoom for classes at designated times, as listed in the schedule.
 This means classes include regular, virtual class meetings where students can interact with instructors and fellow classmates.
-Classes previously designated hybrid or face-to-face will have a virtual meeting component that is outlined in the course syllabus.
+Classes previously designated hybrid or in-person will have a virtual meeting component that is outlined in the course syllabus.
 It may be all class time or a portion of the scheduled time, with the remaining learning time online.

 Online